Become a Yoast SEO pro:

 Beginner's guide to Yoast SEO: Page titles

 Feel free to change this setup, but this is the one we recommend.
 It’s focused on the page title (Beginner’s guide to Yoast SEO) and has proper branding at the end (Yoast).
-This setting is mentioned here so that you know it’s there and that it is why your titles are shown like this in Google searches.
+We’re highlighting this to give you an example of the type of settings that you can find here, but of course, there are loads more.

 That’s it for our beginner’s guide to Yoast SEO.
-With Yoast SEO properly installed, your website is ready for SEO, and your pages can be optimized to get ranking.
-You can now get on track by adding content and optimizing it with the Yoast readability and SEO analysis!
+With Yoast SEO properly installed, your website is ready to take on the competition and climb to the top of the search results!

 If you want to become a pro user of the Yoast SEO plugin, here are a few more reading recommendations: